authlete/terraform-provider-authlete/README.md

 This is a Terraform provider for managing configuration of your [Authlete](https://www.authlete.com) OAuth 2 and OpenID Connect services and clients.

-⚠️ This provider is **currently under active development** and is not GA.
-Using it for live production services is not adviced, yet.

 👉 Authlete servers version 2.2+ are supported.
 (This includes the shared server at api.authlete.com)

 ## Requirements